Deadly Israeli barrage shatters Gaza ceasefire, but Israel divided on war

 “No real public consensus”

-The massive air strikes made Tuesday one of the deadliest days in Gaza since the war began, a war in which tens of thousands of Gazans have been killed.
-It’s not clear what will follow, but Israel’s newly appointed military chief of staff, Lieutenant General Eyal Zamir, is considered a more hawkish partner to Mr. Netanyahu than his predecessor and has been vocal about plans for a broader assault if needed.
+The massive airstrikes made Tuesday one of the deadliest days in Gaza since the war began, a war in which tens of thousands of Gazans have been killed.
+It’s not clear what will follow, but Israel’s newly appointed military chief of staff, Lt.
+Gen. Eyal Zamir, is considered a more hawkish partner to Mr. Netanyahu than his predecessor and has been vocal about plans for a broader assault if needed.

 “This would again require a large-scale reserve call-up – for the first time under conditions where there is no real public consensus on the justification for returning to war,” wrote Amos Harel in the left-wing Haaretz newspaper Tuesday.

-The decision to strike Gaza follows Mr. Netanyahu announcement of his dramatic and highly controversial plan to fire Ronen Bar, the head of the Shin Bet, Israel’s vaunted internal security service.
-The move, seen as another Netanyahu maneuver to ensure his political survival, sent shockwaves across Israel.
+The decision to strike Gaza follows Mr. Netanyahu’s announcement of his dramatic and highly controversial plan to fire Ronen Bar, the head of the Shin Bet, Israel’s vaunted internal security service.
+The move, seen as another Netanyahu maneuver to ensure his political survival, sent shock waves across Israel.
 About 40,000 protested noisily against it Tuesday night in Tel Aviv, while calling to stop the war.

 Amotz Asa-El, a research fellow at the Shalom Hartman Institute, a Jerusalem think tank, is among those who suspect Mr. Netanyahu is trying to fire Mr. Bar as a way to avoid taking responsibility for the government’s failure to prevent the Oct.
 7 attack.
 The timing of the airstrikes, he suspects, is tied to trying to change the domestic political conversation.